AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 4. Condition - Purchased Subscription in last 7 days?: use a condition activity to listen for product purchases in the last seven days.

 5. JourneyStepEventTracker - Subscription Not Purchased: Use a [custom action](https://experienceleague.adobe.com/docs/journey-optimizer/using/orchestrate-journeys/about-journey-building/using-custom-actions.html) for the visitors who have not yet purchased your subscription, despite receiving your message.
-As part of the custom condition at the end of journey, create a `journey.feedback` event.
+As part of the custom condition at the end of journey, create a `journey.feedback` event and add it to a dataset based on the [!UICONTROL Journey Step Event] schema.
 You will use this event to segment the audience that has not purchased the subscription and that you can target via paid media ads.

 +++